cazacov/CarND-Vehicle-Detection/project_writeup.md

 ### 2.6 Summary ###

 I am going to extract HOG features from the highly contrast Y channel.
-Additionally I am going to use red channel for spatial features.
+Additionally I am going to use low-resolution RGB channels for spatial features.
+After some experiments I also decided to add histogram features with small bin count of 16.
+That helped to detect completely white cars.

 ## 3 Parameters ##